All Anglers must obtain club membership before fishing

 25. Night fishing is allowed.

-26. Anglers must be fully paid up members and in possession of their permit before commencing to fish.
+26. Anglers must be fully paid up members and in possession of their permit or the permit number before commencing to fish.

-30. Please be aware that the river bank gets very wet at times.
+30. Please be aware that the river bank gets very wet at times and flood.
 The club has the rights to prevent the driving on the river bank when deemed necessary.

 31. All vehicles to be kept on the top banking to prevent damage.